open-cogsci/media_player_gst/README.md

 ### OS X

 On OS X you can also install GStreamer by using the installer from [the GStreamer SDK website][gst-dl].
 Don't forget to install the libav wrapper plugin!
 You can do this by clicking on *Customize* in the "Installation Type" section and then tick the box next to *GStreamer libav wrapper*.
+You only need to install the runtime files (and not the development files even though this is stated as necessary on the website).

 ### Running the plugin